The Rise of the European Corporate Renewable PPA Market

 The rise in the corporate PPAs, according to the research department of Renewable Market Watch™ has been facilitated by the fall in the cost of renewable energy technologies, especially solar PV modules (panels) and wind turbines, which in some Member States compete successfully with conventional power technologies.

-The more information about the corporate renewable PPA market in Europe, including full contact details of renewable energy project owners, developers and corporate PPA buyers, you may read here: ’Europe Corporate Renewable PPA Market Report 2018 ÷ 2027’ and to grab it with the special 20 % DISCOUNT by the end of June 2019.
+More information about the corporate renewable PPA market in Europe, including full contact details of renewable energy project owners, developers and corporate PPA buyers, you may read here: ’Europe Corporate Renewable PPA Market Report 2018 ÷ 2027’.
 Furthermore, you will receive 4 quarterly updates.

 With over 165 charts, maps and tables, together with policy and support schemes overview in 44 countries, competitive landscape and corporate PPA structure development investigated, this study gives you a perfect visual breakdown of the European corporate renewable PPA market.